jonkingseestheworld/Music_Match_Maker/README.md

 (Image: howtogeek.com)

 <br>The ideas of this project partly come from the 'new' feature, Duo Mix.
 I am curious to know what my partner may like from the songs I listened to in general.
-(I always got complained for my music choice!)
+(I always got complained about my music choice!)